Download This Sample

 - Being appointed as deacon brought his Christian faith and good reputation to the forefront of all church activities.

-- However, he became a target of people who were unwilling to be converted to Christianity, and was eventually arrested, banished from the community, and stoned to death.
+- However, St. Stephen became a target of people who were unwilling to be converted to Christianity, and was eventually arrested, banished from the community, and stoned to death.

-- Other stories about the origins of Boxing Day include that its name is a reference to holiday gifts, and that the name “Boxing Day” refers to the nautical tradition of sailors receiving a sealed box containing money on board for good luck – if the voyage was successful, the box was given to a priest who would then open it at Christmas and the contents were then given to the poor and their families.
+- Other stories about the origins of Boxing Day include that its name is a reference to holiday gifts, and that the name “Boxing Day” refers to the nautical tradition of sailors receiving a sealed box containing money on board for good luck – if the voyage was successful, the box was given to a priest who would then open it at Christmas.
+The contents were given to the poor and their families.